EchterAlsFake/xnxx_api/README/Documentation.md

 > - Version 1.3 (partially)
 > - Author: Johannes Habel
-> - Copryight (C) 2024
+> - Copyright (C) 2024
-> - License: GPL 3
+> - License: LGPLv3
-> - Dependencies: requests, lxml, bs4, ffmpeg-progress-yield
+> - Dependencies: requests, lxml, bs4, ffmpeg-progress-yield, eaf_base_api
-> - Optional dependency: ffmpeg (installed in path)
+> - Optional dependency: ffmpeg (installed in your path)

 > [!WARNING]
-> The ToS of xnxx.com clearly say, that using scrapers / bots isn't allowed.
+> The ToS of xnxx.com clearly say that using scrapers / bots isn't allowed.
 > Using this API is on your risk.
 I am not liable for your actions!

 # Table of Contents